Savage Rifts New D-Bees

 For details on the various types of Faerie Folk, see A&M, p.
 177. This racial build includes Faeries, Pixies, and Sprites.
 If a fae takes a framework featuring magic, add their racial spell list to the framework's list; they gain four additional powers and five of their starting spells must be racial powers (except for Frost Pixies, below).

-- Little Spirits: Faerie Folk have -2 to all Strength rolls (including damage) and cannot raise their Strength above a d4. [-3]
+- Little Spirits: Faerie Folk have -2 to all Strength rolls (including damage) and cannot raise their Strength above a d4, even if their framework says to. [-3]

 - Obvious D-Bee: Reactions to Faerie Folk start at Unfriendly (Hostile for xenophobes), which will usually take the form of people attempting to kidnap them; many in the Federation and Atlantis will pay a premium price! [-2] Any Healing rolls on them are at -4, and they cannot have cybernetics (including Crazy/Juicer mods). [-4]